NextronSystems/asgard-manual/requirements/network.rst

    * - Product
      - Remote Systems
-   * - ASGARD packages
+   * - ASGARD and system updates
      - update-301.nextron-systems.com
-   * - THOR updates
+   * - THOR, Aurora, and Signature updates
      - update1.nextron-systems.com
-   * - THOR updates
+   * - THOR, Aurora, and Signature updates
      - update2.nextron-systems.com

 All proxy systems should be configured to allow access to these URLs